Fujiki-Nakamura/MLND/capstone/report.md

 In this project, I solve a problem provided by Kaggle.
 Kaggle is a Data Science competition platform and provide their competitors with a lot of data in real world.
 Many companies are working with Kaggle and sharing their data on the platform of Kaggle to discover the methods that produce the best result and the talented competitors.
 Competitors at Kaggle make the most of their Data Analysis and Machine Learning skills and aim to win their competitions.
 Kaggle is also a platform of learning practical skills of Data Science and helps many junior Data Scientists advance their skills providing discussions on the forum and open scripts.
 </p>
 <p>&nbsp;&nbsp;
 The problem I solve in this project is provided by AllState corporation, which is [the second largest personal insurer in the United States](https://en.wikipedia.org/wiki/Allstate).
 They provide their data including the information of how severe an insurance claim is and other information that can be useful to predict the severity.
-According to the Kaggle [home page of this] competition(https://www.kaggle.com/c/allstate-claims-severity), they are "currently developing automated methods of predicting the cost, and hence severity, of claims" and looking for the talented competitors to recruit.
+According to the Kaggle [home page of this competition](https://www.kaggle.com/c/allstate-claims-severity), they are "currently developing automated methods of predicting the cost, and hence severity, of claims" and looking for the talented competitors to recruit.
 </p>
 <p>&nbsp;&nbsp;
 The objective for this project is not recruitment, but through this problem I provide a case study of developing automated methods to produce good predictions.